 There are two types of RAD: inhibited and disinhibited.
 Inhibited type refers more to indiviudals that experience detached or unresponsive symptoms, while disinhibited individuals typically have difficulty selecting the appropriate people or caregivers to attach to.

 Now I know what it is, but what can I do about it?

-There are many ways to assist adults and children with working through RAD in order to have more healthy and fulfilling relationships.
-For children, unconditional love is key in helping them learn to reattach in a healthy way.
+There are many ways to assist adults and children with working through Reactive Attachment Disorder in order to have more healthy and fulfilling relationships.
+For childen, unconditonal love is key to helping them learn to re attach in a healthy way.
 Setting positive limits and boundaries, maintaining predictable schedules and routines, and talking and playing with them regularly also can be helpful.
 For adults, changing faulty thinking patterns that have led to disengaging from others can be helpful.
-Working on gaining a positive sense of self acceptance may help as well.
-Professional help is available for children and adults that are working through RAD.
+Working on gaining a positive sense of self-esteem and self acceptance may help as well.
+Professional help is available for children and adults that are struggling with or are concerned about RAD.